 As you can probably tell I did this interview with myself which is always a bit weird, but still you may just find the answer to your most pressing questions yet.
 If you don’t, feel free to drop me a line at [email protected]

-Who is the charming man you are hugging in your profile pic?
+Who is the charming dude you are hugging in your profile pic?

 It’s a camel, let’s call him Barry (which wasn’t his/its name but I named the first camel I ever rode after my ex-boyfriend Barry so that will do…).
-I met him at Scarabeo Camp outside of Marrakech.
-We hit it off as you can see.
+I met him at Scarabeo Camp outside of Marrakech in the Agafay Dsesert.
+As you can see we hit it off immediately.

 What do you never travel without?